 All staff and students who will be conducting research or demonstration teaching projects that involve the use of live vertebrate animals must apply to Macquarie University's Animal Ethics Committee for ethics review.
 This includes the use of animals in research, teaching, field trials, product testing, diagnosis, the production of biological products and environmental studies.
 Observational studies of wildlife also require AEC approval.

-Projects involving animals may only commence with approval in writing from the Committee and once an Animal Research Authority has been issued for the project.
+Projects involving animals may only commence with approval in writing from the Committee and once an Animal Research Authority (ARA) has been issued for the project.
 Approval may also be required from other relevant authorities outside of the University.
 All persons involved in the procedures of an approved project must also be approved by the AEC.

 Investigators are reminded that they must comply with the Australian code for the care and use of animals for scientific purposes 8th Edition 2013.
 In particular, researchers must follow relevant policies and procedures established by the institution and the AEC (such as unexpected adverse event reporting).